lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 *Touch Screen Calibration - Please click on the red dot*

-To calibrate the screen press, with your finger or a stylus, the red dot in the upper left corner, then the red dot in the upper right corner and then the red dot in the lower right corner.
+To calibrate the screen, with your finger or a stylus, press:

+- The red dot in the upper left corner
+- Then the red dot in the upper right corner
+- And then the red dot in the lower right corner
-When asked, press the black dot in the middle of the screen to finish the calibration.
+- When asked, press the black dot in the middle of the screen to finish the calibration

 Repeat the process in case the message:

 *Adjustment failed, please try again*